Hollenhorst plaque: Other testing and management options

-Eponym and discovery
+History

 The phenomenon is named after the American ophthalmologist Robert Hollenhorst.

 The first recorded description of "bright" retinal emboli was made in 1927 by TH Butler.
 While other retinal emboli had been described, the bright nature of these differentiated them from prior descriptions.

 Hollenhorst further described finding bright plaques in 1958, at the same time they were independently described by German researchers R. Witmer and A. Schmid via a case study.
 They further hypothesized that these plaques were composed of cholesterol.
 However, it was Hollenhorst who went on to establish the link between these bright emboli and cerebrovascular disease.
 He further discovered the relationship between presence of these plaques, and increased mortality from cardiovascular disease.
 In his study of patients with carotid artery disease, he noticed that the plaques occurred on the same side as the affected artery.
 In 1960 he expanded his research, and noted that the plaques could be made to move by applying pressure to the eye.
 Additionally, he found that the plaques often occurred after a patient had had carotid artery surgery.

-In 1961, Hollenhorst published “Significance of Bright Plaques in Retinal Arterioles” in the Journal of the American Medical Association and described his findings.
+In 1961, Hollenhorst published "Significance of Bright Plaques in Retinal Arterioles" in The Journal of the American Medical Association and described his findings.
 Besides the previously discussed points, he described that the plaques were able to break into smaller fragments, and generally did not completely block retinal arteries.
 He also reported an experiment conducted with a neurologist named Jack Whisnant, that verified the idea that the plaques were composed of cholesterol.
-To do this, they took cholesterol crystals and material from atheromatous plaques in humans, and injected the into the carotids of dogs and Macaca rhesus monkeys.
+To do this, they took cholesterol crystals and material from atheromatous plaques in humans, and injected them into the carotids of dogs and Macaca rhesus monkeys.
 They found development of similar retinal plaques in these animals.
 In 1963, the cholesterol composition was confirmed by researchers via autopsy of a patient who died during carotid surgery.

 Hollenhorst continued to study these plaques, detailing associations with their appearance and cerebral ischemic events.
 He also noted that survival these patients was decreased compared to those without plaques.

 Work continued on this topic, and studies include the 1997 Blue Mountain Eye Study conducted in Australia and the Beaver Dam Eye Study in Wisconsin, of which patients have been followed up for the past 15 years.
 In 2005, one study looked at data from both the Atherosclerosis Risk in Communities (ARIC) study, and the Cardiovascular Health Study (CHS) and suggested evaluation composed of cardiovascular workup and smoking cessation.
 Other work continued to build on this and includes 2008 the Los Angeles Latino Eyes Study (LAKES) study, and the 2017 Singapore Epidemiology of Eye Disease Study (SEEDS).